IMPORTANT AND RELATIVELY INTERESTING NEWS

 Steve served 12 years in the R.A.F. and 5.5 years in the M.O.D. before being made redundant in 2003.
-He now works for Networkrail as a crossing keeper at the s.w.c.c. near Cardiff station
+He then worked for Networkrail as a crossing keeper at the s.w.c.c. near Cardiff station

 He started taking an interest in railway photography in 1987, when he met the late Brian Miller from Barry.
 Steve started to take photos in black and white, only taking colour rarely.
-Now Steve takes in both black and white whenever possible, using a Mamiya 645 for black and white and a Minolta Dynax pro 7 for 35mm colour, and a Nikon d800 (36.3 million pixels) digital camera
+Steve shot in both black and white and colour whenever possible, using a Mamiya 645 for black and white and a Minolta Dynax pro 7 for 35mm colour, and a Nikon d800 (36.3 million pixels) digital camera

 I hope as I rebuild the website I can do Steve proud and hopefully continue the good work that he started.